jyleong/GameVesters/README.md

 we will merge to development first before updating the master for our final project

+do this by

+pulling initial repo then

+$git checkout -b origin/development

+make your own branch from here as stated in step 1)

 1) everyone works on their own branch start a branch by
 	$git checkout -b <yourbranchname>